Key Stage 2 Sport

 The ideas on this page are all suitable for keeping Key Stage 2 children physically active during the time that we have to stay at home.
 We would love to see some photos so we can display them here.

-Did you know we've recently been recognised for our ongoing commitment, engagement & achievement in the School Games Programme?
+Did you know we've been recognised for our ongoing commitment, engagement & achievement in the School Games Programme?
 Keep up the good work, everyone!

 Monday - Joe Wicks HIIT workout